-1.14.
+- 1.14.
 From the outset (2013), the Neighbourhood Plan has been the subject of considerable consultation and engagement led by the Steering Group.
 A key public-wide consultation was carried out by a questionnaire insertion in the town's Bramley newspaper, distributed house to house and to businesses throughout Southwell parish and district.
 The questionnaire sought views on the issues the community felt needed addressing in the Neighbourhood Plan.
 The results of the survey were presented back to the public in a central spread in the same newspaper with the commitment that the Neighbourhood Plan would address those issues raised which were within its remit so to do.
-Those issues which were not within the scope of the Plan to address were passed on to the relevant bodies for attention.
+Those issues which were not within the scope of the Plan to address were passed on to the relevant bodies for attention. - 1.15.

-- 1.15.
 A formal 6-week (regulation 14) consultation exercise was undertaken on a full draft of the Neighbourhood Plan between 30 January 2015 and 16 March 2015, involving Statutory Consultees and the general public. - 1.16.
 Newark and Sherwood District Council were fully involved with the Neighbourhood Plan through the provision of a liaison officer who provided guidance at Theme and Steering Group meetings and in commenting on the various papers produced as the Plan was originally developed.
 At that stage, the Steering Group had professional assistance from BPUD Planning Consultants of Macclesfield and also Clive Keble of Planning Aid England.
-The latter also arranged for a demographic report by URS and an informal health check of the Draft Plan. - 1.17.
-The Steering Group is again seeking comments from all sectors of the community as the Neighbourhood Plan is being reviewed and changes are being proposed to bring it up to date.
-Parish residents, Statutory consultees, local Parish Councils, businesses, and landowners will be notified of the publication of the draft revised Plan which will be available on-line and in hard copy form in Southwell Library and town Council offices.
-The revised plan will be accompanied by a report indicating the changes which have taken place since the original plan in the form of deletions and additions.
-Consultees will be invited to submit their comments using an online questionnaire or by paper copy. - 1.18.
-The Steering Group has been supported throughout by the Clerk and staff of the Southwell Town Council, and greatly appreciates both their work and the input of all who have provided professional and technical advice and support, including the local community and local regional and national authorities and organisations.
+The latter also arranged for a demographic report by URS and an informal health check of the Draft Plan.

+- 1.17.
+For the revised Plan, The Working Group Group sought comments from all sectors of the community Parish residents, Statutory consultees, local Parish Councils, businesses, and landowners were notified of the publication of the draft revised Plan which was available on-line and in hard copy form in Southwell Library and the Town Council offices.
+The revised plan was accompanied by a report indicating the changes which have taken place since the original plan in the form of deletions and additions.
+Consultees were invited to submit their comments using an on-line questionnaire or by paper copy. - 1.18.
+The Working Group has been supported throughout by the Clerk and staff of the Southwell Town Council, and greatly appreciates both their work and the input of all who have provided professional and technical advice and support, including the local community and local regional and national authorities and organisations.